 Remember that a desert is Sandy; dessert has two s’s in it, like Sweet Stuff.

-Use first letter of each word: Every Indian Goes Home Tonight.
+Use the first letter of each word: Every Indian Goes Home Tonight.

-Use first letter of each word: George’s Elderly Old Grandfather Rode A Pig Home Yesterday.
+Use the first letter of each word: George’s Elderly Old Grandfather Rode A Pig Home Yesterday.

 You HEAR with your EAR.